Leviathan (1989 film): Reception

+Box office

-The film opened on 1,393 theaters generating a box office gross of $5,029,164 for its opening weekend, placing second.
-It went to gross $15,704,614 in the United States and Canada.
-In Italy it grossed $3.2 million.
-However, it was received poorly and currently has a 24% rating on Rotten Tomatoes based on 25 reviews, with an average rating of 4.60 out of 10.
+The film opened on March 17, 1989, in 1,393 theaters and earned $5,029,164 over its opening weekend, placing second.
+It went on to gross $15,704,614 in the United States and Canada.
+In Italy, it grossed $3.2 million.

+Critical response

+The film was received poorly by critics and currently has a 23% rating on Rotten Tomatoes based on 26 reviews, with an average rating of 4.70 out of 10.
 The site's critics consensus reads, "A deep-sea thriller with an unusually strong cast and potent ideas, Leviathan quickly plunges into an abyss of weak thrills and lame kills."
-On Metacritic, the film has a weighted average score of 51 out of 100 based on 12 critic reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 51 out of 100 based on 12 critic reviews, indicating "mixed or average" reviews.

 Writing for The New York Times, Janet Maslin was reserved in her praise and wrote that it "compares favorably with the other recent aquatic horror film Deepstar Six but probably not with anything else" and that "The latter half of the film is one long feeding frenzy, guided by a familiar horror-film principle: survival of the best-looking."
 Movie critic for the Chicago Tribune, Dave Kehr, criticized the movie, writing "In the dumb fun department, Leviathan is the movie of the moment-a lively, well-made schlock thriller that will doubtlessly be forgotten in two weeks."
 Regarding the film's writing he wrote, "The script has been attributed to David Peoples and Jeb Stuart (Die Hard), but it plays more like a collection of random pages from Alien, The Thing, Outland and Run Silent, Run Deep."

-On their Siskel & Ebert series, Roger Ebert gave the film a thumbs up as a moderately effective if clichéd thriller, while his colleague Gene Siskel gave it a thumbs down, calling it a ripoff of several films that have come before it but nonetheless highlighting performances by Weller and Pays.
+On their Siskel & Ebert series, Roger Ebert gave the film a thumbs up as a moderately effective, if clichéd, thriller, while his colleague Gene Siskel gave it a thumbs down, calling it a ripoff of several films that have come before it but nonetheless highlighting performances by Peter Weller and Amanda Pays.